Skip to content

 Explore Overview

-In Australia, Singles Health Insurance is private health cover for a single person.
+In Australia, Singles health insurance is private health cover for one adult.

 You have the option of taking out:

-Singles Health Insurance differs from Single Parent Health Insurance, Couples Health Insurance and Family Health Insurance because there is only one person on the policy.
+Singles Health Insurance differs from Single Parent health insurance, Couples health insurance and Family health insurance because there is only one person covered on the policy.

-The advantage of Singles Health Insurance over Couples Health Insurance is you can tailor the policy specifically to your personal needs.
+The advantage of Singles health insurance over Couples health insurance is you can tailor the policy specifically to your individual needs.

-For this reason, it sometimes makes sense for a couple to take out separate policies.
+For this reason, it sometimes makes sense for a couple to take out 2 Singles policies, but if it is the same cover it is worth checking the premium.

-Every private health insurer in Australia offers health insurance for singles.
+Every private health insurer in Australia offers health insurance policies for one adult.

-The cost of Singles Health Insurance depends on the tier of Hospital Cover and/or extent of Extras Cover, your age, income, where you live, excess payable and any co-payments:
+The cost of a policy covering one adult depends on the tier of Hospital Cover and/or extent of Extras Cover, where you live, excess payable and any co-payments:

 • Tier of Hospital Cover: